-On the northern side of Sobornaya pl, with five golden helmet domes and four semicircular gables facing the square, the Assumption Cathedral is the focal church of pre-revolutionary Russia and the burial place of most of the heads of the Russian Orthodox Church from the 1320s to 1700.
+On the northern side of Sobornaya pl, with five golden helmet domes and four semicircular gables, the Assumption Cathedral is the focal church of pre-revolutionary Russia and the burial place of most of the heads of the Russian Orthodox Church from the 1320s to 1700.
 A striking 1660s fresco of the Virgin Mary faces Sobornaya pl, above the door once used for royal processions.
 If you have limited time, come straight here.
-The visitors entrance is at the western end.
+The visitors' entrance is at the western end.

 The interior of the Assumption Cathedral is unusually bright and spacious, full of warm reds, blues and gold.
 The west wall features a scene of the Apocalypse, a favourite theme of the Russian Church in the Middle Ages.
 The pillars have pictures of martyrs on them, as martyrs are considered to be the pillars of faith.
 Above the southern gates are frescoes of Yelena and Constantine, who brought Christianity to Greece and the south of Russia.
 The space above the northern gate is taken by Olga and Vladimir, who brought Christianity to the north.

 Most of the existing murals on the cathedral walls were painted on a gilt base in the 1640s, with the exception of three grouped together on the south wall: The Apocalypse (Апокалипсис), The Life of Metropolitan Pyotr (Житие Митрополита Петра) and All Creatures Rejoice in Thee (О Тебе радуется).
 These are attributed to Dionysius and his followers, the cathedral's original 15th-century mural painters.